open-telemetry/opentelemetry-specification/specification/metrics/api.md

 configuration in the `MeterProvider` and having `Meter` implementation objects have a reference to the `MeterProvider` from which they were obtained.
-If configuration must be stored per-meter (such as disabling a certain meter), the meter could, for example, do a look-up with its name+version+schema_url in a map in the `MeterProvider`, or the `MeterProvider` could maintain a registry of all returned `Meter`s and actively update their configuration if it changes.
+If configuration must be stored per-meter (such as disabling a certain meter), the meter could, for example, do a look-up with its identity in a map in the `MeterProvider`, or the `MeterProvider` could maintain a registry of all returned `Meter`s and actively update their configuration if it changes.